Last Updated on

-In the Confer Staircase unit we get an option that represents a stylistic departure from the last we saw.
-This set does indeed have the appearance of a small staircase.
-Besides potentially being more cosmetically appealing (depending on your taste) there are advantages to this concept.
+The Confer Staircase unit has the appearance of a small staircase.
+Besides potentially being more cosmetically appealing (depending on your taste), there are advantages to this concept.

 So, why didn’t it take the top slot?
 Our biggest problem with this ladder is that it is light.
 Really light.
 Because of that, it will bob up and down with the water, and make entering and exiting the pool unstable in some situations.